gardener/gardener/docs/usage/shoot_basics/shoot_status.md

 ---
 description: Shoot conditions, constraints, and error codes
+weight: 8
 ---

 # Shoot Status

-This document provides an overview of the [ShootStatus](../api-reference/core.md#shootstatus).
+This document provides an overview of the [ShootStatus](../../api-reference/core.md#shootstatus).

 ## Conditions

 The Shoot status consists of a set of conditions.
-A [Condition](../api-reference/core.md#condition) has the following fields:
+They represent the latest available observations of a Shoot’s current state.
+A [Condition](../../api-reference/core.md#condition) has the following fields:

 | Field name           | Description                                                                                                        |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------ |